Triathlon racing is a world of perseverance, tenacity, and an unwavering quest of greatness.

 These intense experiences take a tremendous toll on the body and are tests of both mental and physical strength.

-But what truly separates elite triathletes from the rest is not only their performance on race day, but also their dedication to recovery after the race.
+What truly separates elite triathletes from the rest is not only their performance on race day but also their dedication to recovery after the race.

 Understanding the Triathlete’s Journey